 I’ve been perusing farms in Upstate NY since before we even moved to New Jersey.
 It’s where I’ve always wanted to be.
 It feels so familiar to me, though I am not native to the area.
 I like to say that the landscape reminds me of the Blue Ridge Mountains a bit, which is where my family on my mother’s side is from.
 It’s the landscape that I know.
 Driving in the Catskills reminds me of the trips I would take with my grandmother in the summer time to go see my Aunt Joanne outside of Lynchburg.
 Except the people are a little different, but not too much.
-There are a lot of New Yorkers in the Catskills, of course.
-And as a result there are more artists there too.
+There are a lot of downstaters in the Catskills, of course.
+And as a result there are more artists and small business people there too.
 I have a deep, abiding love for New Yorkers and to me, the Catskills feel like home.
 So, for the past 5 years I’ve scoured real estate websites and have daydreamed and wept over farms in NY that I wish could be mine, but never would be.
 It bordered on self-flagellation at times.
 I’ve looked at hundreds, maybe thousands of farms in this way.
 It may have been unhealthy, but it was certainly good practice for finding the right place.

 This last move, and the subsequent deterioration of our current farm arrangement, was the last straw for Neil and I. We would not lease or farm on someone else’s land again.
 After some deliberation about whether or not to proceed with farming altogether and consulting with Neil’s employer, we found out that Neil can work remotely most of the week, opening up the real possibility of moving a little farther from the city than we currently are.
 We started looking more seriously at farms in the Catskills, driving up weekly to view houses with an agent.
 One viewing after another came and went, with massive imbalances in the house:barn quality ratio.
 That is to say, with every place we viewed, the house was beautiful and the barn/land was shit or the barn/land was gorgeous but the house was shit.
 It was beginning to feel hopeless.
 But, we kept looking and expanded into areas a little further outside of the locations we desired.
 And what do you know…that was the trick!